 If that doesn’t work, keep complaining.
 Go to the top: write a clear summary of the problem and send it to the corporate headquarters, addressing Michael Dell himself.
 I’ve put his address at the top of the page.

 Will he read your letter?
 Heck no. But he has people to read — and act on — such complaints.
 If you can finally get your complaint heard by the right person, they will quite likely help you.

 That, at least, is what I’ve been assured by more than one senior Dell executive, and I think they’re telling the truth.
 The same sort of procedure will probably be reasonably effective with any company which respects its customers — IBM, HP, Apple, and most of the others.
 But I wouldn’t hold my breath when dealing with the bottom-feeding companies that only sell through discount stores….

 The Bottom Line

 Though comments have been turned off after deleting scores of them, with ALL CAPS, run-on sentences, and other signs of retarded development.
-I’ve only left the last comment — practically the only intelligent one of the bunch.
+I’ve only left the original horror stories and the last comment — practically the only intelligent one of the later bunch.
 The rest were simply not worth reading, and my “rule” is that if a comment doesn’t actually add to the concept being discussed, it’s not included on the page.